Michelle DuBarry

-Michelle DuBarry is the stage name of Russell Alldread (born November 23, 1931), a Canadian drag queen, who was awarded the title of the World's Oldest Performing Drag Queen by the Guinness World Records in 2015.
+Russell Alldread (November 23, 1931 – July 1, 2026), better known by the stage name Michelle DuBarry, was a Canadian drag queen, who was awarded the title of the World's Oldest Performing Drag Queen by the Guinness World Records in 2015.
 However, the distinction was disputed by another performer, who was subsequently awarded the title in 2016.

 Background

 Born in Bowmanville, Ontario in 1931, Alldread was a performer in childhood, winning an award for his singing at the Port Hope Music Festival in 1939.
 Around the same time, he had his first experience dressing in drag, when his cousins dressed him in a strapless gown for a photo shoot.
 He continued to be involved in theatre until moving to Toronto at age 18.

 He worked for General Motors and began having relationships with men, although he met and married a woman in 1957.